looran/tshat/README.md

 ## thrussh library (used in tshat)

 * Thrussh in Rust

-A full implementation of the SSH 2 protocol, both server-side and client-side.
+	Thrussh (https://nest.pijul.com/pijul/thrussh) is a full implementation of the SSH 2 protocol, both server-side and client-side.
 Thrussh is completely asynchronous, and can be combined with other protocols using Tokio. https://docs.rs/thrussh/0.32.9/thrussh/ https://nest.pijul.com/pijul/thrussh